ouspg/graas/README.md

 ### Things to considerate

 On GitHub's free tier, there is not much CI time for private jobs (student's repositories are private).
-Also, we might need custom GitHub Actions runner to limit permissions that students can't acquire private keys or secrects which are used to generate tasks (and flags).
+Also, we might need custom GitHub Actions runner to limit permissions that students can't acquire private keys or secrets which are used to generate tasks (and flags).
 For that purpose, we need to self-host our GitHub Action runners.

 ## Current flag types how this software should generate them